vrockai/pipeline-test/docs/content.md

 ---

-## Infant gut microbiota and environment associate with juvenile idiopathic arthritis many years prior to disease onset, especially in genetically vulnerable children.
+## Integrative analysis of the gut microbiota and faecal and serum short-chain fatty acids and tryptophan metabolites in patients with cirrhosis and hepatic encephalopathy.
- 17.06.2023, _E Kindgren, AP Ahrens, EW Triplett, J Ludvigsson_
+ 17.06.2023, _Q Wang, C Chen, S Zuo, K Cao, H Li_

-The etiology of juvenile idiopathic arthritis (JIA) is poorly understood.
-This study investigated genetic and environmental factors and infant gut microbiota in a prospective birth cohort to assess disease risk.
+The purpose of this study was to describe the changes in the gut microbiome of patients with cirrhosis and hepatic encephalopathy (HE), as well as quantify the variations in short-chain fatty acid (SCFA) and tryptophan metabolite levels in serum and faeces.

 [Source](https://twitter.com/hashtag/microbiome?src=hash&ref_src=twsrc%5Etfw)

-10.1016/j.ebiom.2023.104654
+10.1186/s12967-023-04262-9

 ---